gokselkoksal/Diffusal/README.md

-# Illusion
+# Diffusal

-Illusion lets you get diff between two objects with ease.
+Diffusal lets you get diff between two objects with ease.

 ## Sample Use